SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 #### The context menu on the On-Air Services Scheduler:

-- **Add New Row:** To add a row: right-click the table and select the "Add Row" item in the context menu.You will be asked for the name of the service you want to add.
+- **Add New Row:** To add a row: right-click the table and select the "Add Row" item in the context menu.
+You will be asked for the name of the service you want to add.
 - **Add Missing Services:** Looks for any service name that is configured on the device and does not have a config record.
 A row will be added for those records and set to *Always On Air*.
 - **Delete Selected Row(s):** Deletes one or more selected rows.
 - **Duplicate Row(s):** Duplicates one or more selected rows.
 - **Always On Air:** Sets the selected rows to *Always On Air.*
 - **Never On Air:** Sets the selected rows to *Never On Air.*
-- **Refresh Service List:** Can be used to update the **OSS - Service Exists** column.This happens automatically when you open the page by clicking the page button, and can also be triggered using the **Refresh List** button at the bottom of the page.
+- **Refresh Service List:** Can be used to update the **OSS - Service Exists** column.
+This happens automatically when you open the page by clicking the page button, and can also be triggered using the **Refresh List** button at the bottom of the page.

 #### Backup\export